-Each Week A and Week B contains a discussion in which we ask you to write reflectively and critically about the discussion topic.
+Each week contains a discussion in which we ask you to write reflectively and critically about the provided discussion topics.
 Your posts and responses are considered your class participation and represent a unique opportunity for you to exchange views, share experiences and resources, and ensure your understanding of the course material.